Alabama Maritime Attorneys

 Offshore work has a long and proud history in Alabama.
 From oil rigs to fishing, Alabamians have ventured out over open water and add significantly to the state’s economy.
 In fact, Alabama’s shrimp fishing industry netted $57 million in 2014, making it one of the state’s most valuable industries.
 Each day, these hardworking Americans face the dangers of working offshore to make an honest living and push the economy along—and the dangers they face are very real.
 Commercial fishing remains one of the most dangerous occupations in the US.

 Our Alabama maritime accident lawyers help offshore workers hold their employers accountable for negligence that results in an accident.
 When people are injured offshore, they deserve protection for their family and their future.
 In most cases, that means providing for their medical care, replacing their lost wages, and ensuring that they have enough to take care of themselves if they’re not able to work.
 We help clients throughout the state of Alabama in places such as Mobile, Montgomery, Birmingham, Andalusia, Red Level, Brantley, and more.

-Speak with our lawyers in a free review of your case.
-Call (888) 493-1629 or use our short online form to reach out to us.
+Speak with our Alabama maritime attorneys today.
+Call (888) 493-1629 or use our short online form to reach us.